kerrgarr/May-2022-Aircraft-Image-Classification/README.md

 (Please let me know if the link does not work.)

+This dataset is tricky; the image sizes are different, so I had to use transform.Resize() on the data.
+(I forced the images to be 64x64 which may hurt the accuracy of the model.
+Just as an aside, it would be good to cover data augmentation for image classification -- rotations, grayscale, resizing, etc.)

+There are also many family classes for the aircraft (70 categories!), so I chose to reduce it to just the Airbus fleets (6 classes): ['A300','A310','A320','A330','A340','A380'].

 We want to
 1. visualize the dataset
 2. train a deep neural network to classify images of the different aircraft models (Linear, MLP, CNN, ResNet)